 FORE Cancer Research was formed by Mark Thomas as a grassroots vehicle to help raise funds and awareness for cancer research.
 After losing his aunt (Mary Bolte) to a long battle with ovarian cancer in the fall of 2006, her courage gave Mark the inspiration to try and make a difference.

 Together with a group of friends and business associates, Mark organizes and hosts an event to benefit cancer research at the OSUCCC – James.
-The Charity Pro-Am provides an opportunity for golfers of all skill levels — business leaders, philanthropists, friends and celebrities — to team up for a great cause for a fun-filled, memorable event at a fantastic golf venue.
+The Charity Pro-Am provides an opportunity for golfers of all skill levels — business leaders, philanthropists, friends and celebrities — to team up with a PGA professional for a great cause for a fun-filled, memorable event at a fantastic golf venue.
 Together we can make a difference and help put an end, once and for all, to this terrible disease.